Our fellowship is a one year, full-time program.

 Fellows have the ability to participate in health insurance (there are 2 plans to choose from), dental insurance, and medical / daycare reimbursement accounts.

-MDFMR residents and fellows have had little difficulty securing housing; affordability can vary depending on distance to Portland, the coast, or Maine’s lakes region.
-The Residency and sponsoring hospital system present a large community for networking and incoming fellows are encouraged to take advantage of this.
+As in a lot of markets around the country, housing in Maine is in short supply, and affordability can vary depending on distance to Portland, the coast, or Maine’s lakes region.
+We recommend that incoming fellows initiate housing arrangements as soon as possible after they match.
+Maine-Dartmouth Family Medicine Residency and our regional hospital system present a large community for networking, and incoming fellows are encouraged to take advantage of this by contacting the fellowship to discuss resources.